renatogalera/ai-commit/README.md

    Builds a prompt including your diff, commit type, and any additional context to send to the AI provider.

 4. **AI Request**
-   Calls the chosen AI provider’s chat completion endpoint (either OpenAI or Gemini) to obtain a commit message.
+   Calls the chosen AI provider’s chat completion endpoint (OpenAI, Gemini, or Anthropic) to obtain a commit message.

 5. **Sanitize & Format**
    Applies Conventional Commits formatting, optionally adds an emoji prefix, and inserts the result into a custom template if provided.